Papers

 Introduction

-The paper "Fine-Tuning and Prompt Optimization: Two Great Steps that Work Better Together" explores the intricate dynamics between fine-tuning and prompt optimization within multi-stage NLP pipelines that leverage multiple language models (LMs).
+The paper "Fine-Tuning and Prompt Optimization: Two Great Steps that Work Better Together" explores the intricate dynamics between fine-tuning and prompt optimization within multi-stage NLP pipelines that leverage multiple LLMs (LMs).
 Traditional NLP models often rely on either fine-tuning or prompt optimization to enhance model performance.
 This paper argues that combining these two strategies can yield superior results, particularly when applied iteratively.

 Methodology